easternempire/AI-5/README.md

 1. **Getting Help:**

-   - **Forum:** Post questions related to course content, or technical issues on the forum.
+   - **forum: DISCORD:** Post questions related to course content, or technical issues on the forum: DISCORD.
 This encourages peer learning and allows teaching staff to address common concerns.
-We regularly monitor the forum to provide guidance.
+We regularly monitor the forum: DISCORD to provide guidance.
    - **Office Hours:** Attend office hours if you need personalized assistance or in-depth explanations.
-   - **Teaching Staff Helpline:** For matters specific to the teaching staff, please send your queries to anshikagupta.work.email@gmail.com.
+   - **Teaching Staff Helpline:** For matters specific to the teaching staff, please send your queries on DISCORD (preffered) or email anshikagupta.work.email@gmail.com .
    - **Email the Instructor:** For private or individual concerns, please feel free to directly email the instructor.

 2. **Deadline Policy:**